Vehsamrak/backend-refactoring-challenge/README.md

 * Move tests inside bundle
 * Move fixtures to tests namespace
 * Static services and builders removed from controllers.
 DI used instead.
 Controllers configured as services
+* Builders renamed to factories and became non static
+* Rename Service entity to JobCategory for better expression, and to "not use recerved keyword" good practice.
+I would ask team and business side to rename it in out Domain Dictionary as well, according to DDD principle.